ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 ![Behavior Change JPA Cascade](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/BehaviorChange.png)

-30. This rule flags the use of the JPA entity relationships that use cascade types PERSIST, MERGE, or ALL as their behaviorhas changed in WAS V8.5 and later.
+30. This rule flags the use of the JPA entity relationships that use cascade types PERSIST, MERGE, or ALL as their behavior has changed in WAS V8.5 and later.
 Click **Detailed help**.

 ![Behavior Change Detailed Help](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/BehaviorChange_HElp.png)